obokhove/storylineappCCupfloods/Code/readme.md

 Below are the instructions to run all codes used and reproduce nearly all figures in the manuscript.

 The local parent directory must be set to one's environment in most codes supplied, and discussed below.
-A subfolder "data" must be created by the user, relative to this code directory.
+A subfolder "data" must be created by the user, relative to this "Code" directory.
 The "Data" folder is one directory up from this code directory and has to exist and contain the relevant and used data files.

 ## Section on 2015 and 2020 floods and FEV.
 Three-panel graphs for 2015 and 2020 River Aire (graphs will be made/placed into a subfolder "data", to be made by the user, relative to the parent directory):